 Referring themselves, a coworker, a relative, or a friend to a job order using their WorkInTexas.com staff logon

-Note: If the service provided is a referral to, or contact on, a job order, Boards must ensure that management approval is documented on the WorkInTexas.com Case Notes page for the employer attached to the affected job order.
+Note: If the service provided is a referral to, or contact on, a job order, Workforce Solutions Office staff must ensure that management approval is documented on the WorkInTexas.com Case Notes page for the employer attached to the affected job order.

-Additionally, Boards must ensure that Workforce Solutions Office staff do not make inquiries in the UI Tax or UI Benefits systems for themselves, a coworker, a relative, or a friend.
+Additionally, TWC and Boards must ensure that Workforce Solutions Office staff does not make inquiries in the UI Tax or UI Benefits systems for themselves, a coworker, a relative, or a friend.

-If a conflict occurs or the appearance of impropriety emerges, Boards must ensure that Workforce Solutions Office staff immediately report the incident to their supervisors.
+If a conflict occurs or the appearance of impropriety emerges, TWC and Boards must ensure that Workforce Solutions Office staff members immediately report the incident to their supervisors.

-Boards must ensure that Workforce Solutions Office staff comply with the following:
+TWC and Boards must ensure that Workforce Solutions Office staff complies with the following:

-Do not access or monitor any records except those that are absolutely necessary to complete assigned job duties
+Will not access or monitor any records except those that are absolutely necessary to complete assigned job duties

 Are aware that certain information is of a personal nature, is sensitive and confidential under law, and will be disclosed only in compliance with Texas Labor Code §301.085, TWC guidelines, and the Public Information Act

-A-108: Security of Personal Identity Data
+Refer to A-106: Security of Sensitive Personal Information

-A-300: Requests for Information
+Refer to A-300: Requests for Information

-A-110: Veterans Priority
+A-109: Veterans Priority